searchisko/elasticsearch-river-jira/README.md

 The JIRA river indexes JIRA issues and comments, and makes it searchable by ElasticSearch.
 JIRA is pooled periodically to detect changed issues (search operation with JQL query over `updatedDate` field) to update search index.

-Creating the twitter river can be done using:
+Creating the JIRA river can be done using:

 	curl -XPUT localhost:9200/_river/my_jira_river/_meta -d '
 	{